-Our vodkas are triple-distilled using only local spring water and receiving a very light charcoal filtration at the end of each cycle.
+All of our vodkas are triple-distilled using only local spring water and receiving a very light charcoal filtration at the end of each cycle.
 Only the techniques of artisan distilling, constant vigilance and highly accurate, laboratory-quality stills would allow the fermentation of the unique characteristics of maple to come through.
 By combining this technology with the artisan techniques of batch distillation, we are able take the purification to a new level.
 The result is a smoother, distinctly American-style vodka.